Researching Potential Employers

 - The Lawyer

-The Career Services Office maintains a list of students who volunteer to talk about their previous summer experiences.
+The Career Development Office maintains a list of students who volunteer to talk about their previous summer experiences.
 In addition to hearing their first-hand impressions of where they worked, you can get some “tips” if you are planning to interview with the same employers.

 Talk to faculty members as well.
 They often keep in touch with former students who are working in different parts of the country.
 Many have worked in some of the country’s largest firms.